 Where will data be stored?

 We store the personal data in RDS which is all encrypted.
 We are using Amazon RDS encrypted instances which use the industry standard AES-256 encryption algorithm to encrypt the data on the server that hosts your Amazon RDS instance.
-Our servers are located in United States of America.
+Our primary data center is Oregon and secondary/DR is Northern Virginia.

 How long will data be stored?

 The data is stored in the database until client deletes his data.
 We can also delete clients data but only when a request is generated from client’s end.

 Who will have access to data?

 Client(Companies) can only access their own data.
-Companies are provided with access control so that they can set permissions for employees for data manipulation(add/edit/view) operations.
+Companies are provided with access control so that they can set permissions for employees for data manipulation(add/edit/view).